livetrails/targetjs/README.md

 2. Declarative Reactive Targets: Targets can explicitly declare reactive execution triggered by the run or completion of their immediately preceding targets, whether synchronous or asynchronous.
 3. All-in-One Solution: Offers a unified approach to UI rendering, API integration, state management, event handling, and animation.
 4. Code-Ordered Execution: Targets are chained top to bottom and the execution flow generally follows the order in which the code is written.
 5. Autonomous Methods: Methods in TargetJS are not directly callable.
 Instead, they are designed to execute themselves or react dynamically to the execution or completion of preedings targets.
-This paradigm shift enables a declarative programming style and inherently supports asynchronous operations without explicit plumbing like using async/await keywords.
+This enables declarative programming that inherently supports asynchronous operations without explicit plumbing like using async/await keywords.
 6. Compactness: TargetJS allows developers to achieve interactive UIs with significantly less code.